 Articles covering the previous year's November uprising in Egypt (including the use of live ammunition by security forces against protesters) and an analysis of global youth-led revolts against tyranny and neoliberal austerity were shortlisted for the Kurt Schork and Anna Lindh journalism awards respectively.
 In 2016, 'Platinum' - Jack's collaboration with photographer Jason Larkin exploring Marikana and the new South Africa - was shortlisted for the inaugural Photo-Text award at Arles.

-As well as recent projects in Scotland, London, Marikana and a major Guardian long read on Bir Tawil - which won the 2016 Foreign Press Association award for Travel Story of the Year - Jack has recently finished a critically-acclaimed book exploring Egypt, revolution and counter-revolution.
-'The Egyptians: A Radical Story' will be published by Allen Lane and Penguin / Random House in January 2016, and more details are available here.
+As well as recent projects in Scotland, London, Marikana and a major Guardian long read on Bir Tawil - which won the 2016 Foreign Press Association award for Travel Story of the Year - Jack has recently finished a critically-acclaimed book exploring Egypt's revolution and counter-revolution from below.
+'The Egyptians: A Radical Story' is published by Allen Lane / Penguin Books in the UK, and The New Press in the United States, and is available now.